leaemiliepradier/PlasForest/README.md

 # PlasForest
-A random forest classifier of contigs to identify contigs of plasmid origin in contig and scaffold genomes
+A random forest classifier of contigs to identify contigs of plasmid origin in contig and scaffold genomes.

+PlasForest has been published in *BMC Bioinformatics* (https://doi.org/10.1186/s12859-021-04270-w).
+On a test dataset, it was measured to detect 92.7% of contigs of plasmid origin, for only 2.7% false positives.

 ## Dependencies
 - Python 3.6+